semjerome/Jerome/README.md

 "
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+##### PageFragmentVid.java
-PageFragmentVid.java - This is where all the data are from the database are gathered and stored to be displayed by the mobile application.
+This is where all the data are from the database are gathered and stored to be displayed by the mobile application.
 The fragments call the php files required to get information such as driver's information, car details, coordinates of incident, and video file directory.
 The php files that we use, transforms the data in the database into a formattable JSON file where we extract all the information from.

-##### PageFragmentVid.java

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 "
 package galaxynoise.autaccreport;